 Defining the Title Holder

 Something as simple as the wording of a title can have a ripple effect that will affect the legal ownership of the property.
 In cases where you are the sole owner of the property and you are single, then this is a simple matter.
 However, sometimes extenuating circumstances such as a marriage, or a community of state arrangement, can murky the waters a bit, and the right wording becomes very important.
-Title companies are well equipped to handle all scenarios of ownership to prevent future disputes.
+Title companies handle all ownership scenarios to prevent future disputes.

 Closing

-The final settlement agreement on the property purchase, which is generally referred to as “closing,” is the point at which both parties finally reach an agreement on all aspects of the deal.
+The final settlement, or closing, marks the moment when both parties agree on every part of the deal.
 This includes an agreement on all of the above-mentioned key points, which when taken into account, will affect the settlement cost of the property.

-This stage is very important and has to be handled in accordance with state law, which might require the presence of a real estate attorney or agent.
+This stage matters and must follow state law, which may require a real estate attorney or agent.

 Transfer of Ownership